California's Official State Social Security Administrator

 • The employee was a bona fide employee of the employer on March 31, 1986.

-• The employment relationship with the employer was not entered in to for purposes of avoiding the Medicare tax.
+• The employment relationship with the employer wasn't established for the purpose of avoiding the Medicare tax.

 • The employment relationship with the employer has been continuous since March 31, 1986.

-For employees hired prior to April 1, 1986, who are currently not paying into Medicare, a Section 218 Agreement to provide Medicare Hospital Insurance (HI) only coverage can be elected.
-If the employer wishes to initiate this type of Section 218 Agreement the employees once excluded from contributing, may begin to contribute.
+For employees hired prior to April 1, 1986, who are currently not paying into Medicare, a Section 218 Agreement to provide Medicare Hospital Insurance only coverage can be elected.
+If the employer wishes to initiate this type of Section 218 Agreement, the employees once excluded from contributing may begin to contribute.

-Contact us by emailing SSSA@calpers.ca.gov for more information on how to initiate the process.
+Email us for more information on how to initiate this process.

 Contact Information